-In our on-demand webinar with Brendan Sheairs (Synopsys), you’ll learn about the fundamentals and challenges of building a Security Champions program to transform DevOps into DevSecOps.
+Learn about the fundamentals and challenges of building a Security Champions program to transform DevOps into DevSecOps in our on-demand webinar.

 Development and operations teams have already come a long way by aligning around the shared goal of delivering stable, high-quality software quickly.
 They’ve automated manual processes and built tools into continuous integration and continuous delivery (CI/CD) pipelines.
 In doing so, they’ve increased trust between groups, which is essential as these once-disparate teams tackle critical issues together.

 Extending DevOps to DevSecOps requires key cultural and practical changes to integrate security into all stages of the software development life cycle (SDLC).
 However, development managers often see security as a training burden or blocking issue.
 Organizations have to remove these perceived liabilities to achieve their risk mitigation goals.
-One way is to position security experts within development teams—champions who convey security priorities to colleagues.
+One way is to create Security Champions: security experts within development teams who convey security priorities to colleagues.

 If you’re facing the challenge of transforming DevOps to DevSecOps, consider investing in a Security Champions program.
 When you promote Security Champions, you fundamentally form a network through which security information can flow consistently.
 Security Champions take on the role of “local” experts who can answer questions, recommend training, and interface with security experts to find answers to deeper questions.